Before my fibromyalgia diagnosis in 2014, my life was very different than it is today.

 Then came 2009.
 The newspaper had doubled in size since I’d taken on the role of editor three years earlier, essentially doubling my workload.
 A long-term relationship ended.
 My mother was diagnosed with terminal lung cancer and passed away just a few days before Christmas.

-I was never the same after 2009.
-It’s as if some mysterious switch in my body turned off.
-I was always exhausted, no matter how much time I took off from work or how much I slept.
-I began having unexplained body aches and pains, in addition to other symptoms.
+I was never the same after that year.
+It’s as if some mysterious switch in my body flipped.
+I was always exhausted no matter how much time I took off from work or how much I slept.
+Over time, I began having unexplained pain throughout my body and other troubling symptoms.

 I was so stressed out that one day I found myself crying in my nurse practitioner’s office.
 Walking out with prescriptions for Xanex and an antidepressant, I knew I needed to make some big changes in my life.
-I resigned my high-stress job and ended up moving to another state.
+I resigned my high-stress job and made the decision to move to another state.
 I reduced my work hours, thinking it would help me to heal and regroup.

 Each doctor’s visit just added to my frustration.
-Several doctors tried to write me prescriptions for antidepressants, even though I insisted I wasn’t depressed.
-Nothing out of the ordinary showed up in my blood work.
-After two years of too many doctors’ visits and too many tubes of blood to count, I was referred to a rheumatologist, who finally put a name to the symptoms I’d been having for years: fibromyalgia.
+Several doctors tried to give me prescriptions for antidepressants even though I insisted I wasn’t depressed.
+Nothing out of the ordinary showed up in my bloodwork.
+After two years of too many doctors’ visits and too many tubes of blood to count, I was referred to a rheumatologist who finally put a name to the symptoms I’d been having for years: fibromyalgia.

-I was ecstatic!!!!
-I finally had a name for what was causing me to feel like I was slogging through deep sand every day.
+I finally knew what was causing me to feel like I was slogging through deep sand every day.
 I finally had a name to give to family and friends who had insinuated my symptoms were all in my head or had said that I should just get used to the pain because “that’s what happens when you get older.”

 I naively thought that if I just took the right medication, then my health problems would be solved.
 I had somehow internalized all of those TV commercials that send the unspoken message, “Take our expensive medication, and you’ll be able to work in the garden and take your kids to the county fair, too, just like the actresses in our commercials.”